MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 # Plan an intelligent SharePoint intranet

 Microsoft SharePoint offers a wide variety of options and tools to create intranet sites for your organization.
-Moving your intranet to SharePoint might take a while, particularly if you already have extensive intranet content.
+Moving your intranet to SharePoint in Microsoft 365 might take a while, particularly if you already have extensive intranet content.
 In this article, we'll look at how to plan a new SharePoint intranet with a focus on quickly bringing sites online and getting a return on your investment.

 We'll cover how to: